Oleg Khorzhan

-In 2018, he was arrested and imprisoned for allegedly assaulting law enforcement during a political rally.
-He was released on 6 December 2022 after serving the entirety of his sentence.
-During his imprisonment, Khorzhan was considered a political prisoner by his supporters and the UCP–CPSU.
+Khorzhan was imprisoned in 2018 following an altercation with police, a case widely seen by his supporters as politically motivated.
+He was released in late 2022 after completing his sentence, but was found murdered in his office only six months later.

+Early life

+Oleg Olegovich Khorzhan was born on 30 June 1976 in the town of Camenca, in the Moldavian Soviet Socialist Republic of the Soviet Union.

 Career

 Early work

 Khorzhan worked at the Dubăsari military hospital following the end of the Transnistria War in July 1992.
 He joined the local communist party when he turned 18 and took an active role in the reconstruction of the party's youth wing.
 In April 1995, he was elected to the Tiraspol City Council.
 From 1997 to 2000, he served as chairman of the parliamentary legal commission.
 Khorzhan was later awarded an honorary diploma by City Council for his work.

 2000s

-In May 2003, he joined the newly created Pridnestrovie Communist Party (PCP) and was elected its chairman after the original party leader was imprisoned.
+In May 2003, he joined the newly created Transnistrian Communist Party (PKP) and was elected its chairman after the original party leader was imprisoned.

 In March 2007, Khorzhan was arrested and detained for organizing a protest in Tiraspol against rising prices and taxes.
 He was subsequently sentenced to one and a half years of probation.